okta/okta-auth-js/README.md

 **!** Routing is **optional** for the callback portion of the redirect strategy.
 Instead you can use [popup](#tokengetwithpopupoptions) or [sign widget](https://github.com/okta/okta-signin-widget).

 To sign a user in, your application must redirect the browser to the Okta-hosted sign-in page.
+> **Note:** Initial redirect to Okta-hosted sign-in page starts a transaction with a stateToken lifetime set to one hour.

 After successful authentication, the browser is redirected back to your application along with information about the user.
-Depends on your preferences it is possible to use the following callback strategies.
+Depending on your preferences it is possible to use the following callback strategies.

 #### Handling the callback without routing